 Between June 3–10 2020, Providence conducted a system-wide survey across seven states to understand how caregivers working across every function – from marketing to patient support to human resources – feel about working virtually.

 The results suggested that many caregivers are suffering from a loosely dubbed condition called “Zoom fatigue.”
 Regardless of the video tool used – Microsoft Teams, Zoom, WebEx – the underlying notion of the Zoom fatigue concept is the stress and exhaustion that’s caused by a dramatic increase in using screens to connect and collaborate with peers and colleagues.

-As workers across all types of businesses and functions adapt to the new normal of working virtually more often, it will be important for leaders to keep a pulse on how this new mode of collaboration is impacting peoples’ mental, emotional and physical wellness.
+As workers across all types of businesses and functions continue to adapt to working virtually more often, it remains important for leaders to keep a pulse on how this new mode of collaboration impacts peoples’ mental, emotional and physical wellbeing.

 We hope you’ll find some of these tips useful.
 The next time you sit down in front of your screens, experiment with some of these tactics to help yourself and your colleagues.

 If you're looking for additional tips to make working from home more productive and enjoyable for you or your colleagues, the professional development group Fingerprint for Success identified 50 tips to help people find work-life balance.
 Learn more.

 If your Zoom fatigue feels like it's lingering all day and you have questions about general wellness, you can find a doctor to discuss your concerns with our online provider directory.